giantswarm/docs/src/content/use-the-api/management-api/crd/kvmconfigs.provider.giantswarm.io.md

 </div>

 <div class="property-description">
 <p>Resource is structure holding arbitrary conditions of operatorkit resource implementations.
 Imagine an operator implements an instance resource.
 This resource may operates sequentially but has to operate based on a certain system state it manages.
-So it tracks the status as needed here specific to its own implementation and means in order to fulfill its premise.</p>
+So it tracks the status as needed here specific to its own implementation and means in order to fulfil its premise.</p>

 </div>